Macromolecular Solution Small-Angle X-ray Scattering (SAXS)

 Continuous Flow

-Laminar mixing utilizes hydrodynamic focusing to reduce the central flow channel to a narrow (typically ~0.1-10 µm) sheath.
-A version of this mixer is currently available at BioCAT and can provide access to time ranges from ~1 ms to 1.5 s.
-These experiments use modest amounts of sample, ~1-10 mg per time series (~30 time points).
+Laminar mixing utilizes hydrodynamic focusing to reduce the central flow channel to a narrow (typically ~1-10 µm) sheath.
+A version of this mixer based on a design from the Pollack group at Cornell) is currently available at BioCAT and can provide access to time ranges from ~5 ms to 1.5 s.
+These experiments use modest amounts of sample, ~1 mg per time series (~100 time points).

 In chaotic/turbulent mixing, chaotic/turbulent flow breaks the solution into eddies small enough for reactants to diffuse rapidly.
 Mixing can be much more rapid than in laminar flow mixers, but requires much higher flow rates.
-In its current iteration, the BioCAT mixer can access time regimes as low as ~80 µs and a complete experiment can be performed with 10-100 mg of sample.
+In its current iteration, the BioCAT mixer (developed in collaboration with the Matthews group at U. Mass.) can access time points from ~45 µs to 60 ms and a complete experiment can be performed with ~10 mg of sample.

-Currently experiments are collaborations with beamline staff, and users are encouraged to discuss possible experiments with the SAXS scientific contact.
+Time-resolved experiments are more involved than equilibrium experiments, so interested users should discuss possible experiments with the SAXS scientific contact.

 Stopped Flow